maiavixen/FoxyGPT/README.md

 gcloud requires an application default login set up correctly for Application Default Credentials to work.
 Here's how you can get that working:

 - If you haven't, install [gcloud CLI](https://cloud.google.com/sdk/docs/install).
-- Aquire new user credentials to use for ADC (Application Default Credentials) (Doesn't work on Windows- see below for steps on Windows)
+- Acquire new user credentials to use for ADC (Application Default Credentials) (Doesn't work on Windows- see steps below for Windows)

 ```sh
 gcloud auth application-default login